varletjs/varlet/packages/varlet-ui/src/floating-panel/docs/en-US.md

 ```

 ### Custom Anchors
-The anchor position of the FloatingPanel can be set via the `anchors` property (the default two anchors are at `100px` and `60%` of the screen), and the display anchor of the current panel can be controlled by `v-model:anchor`.
+The anchor position of the FloatingPanel can be set via the `anchors` property, and the display anchor of the current panel can be controlled by `v-model:anchor`.

 For example, dock the height of the panel at 100px, 40% screen height, and 80% screen height: